Corrective Chiropractic Care vs Traditional Chiropractic Adjustments

 When traditional adjustments may be enough

 Traditional chiropractic adjustments may be appropriate when symptoms are mild, temporary, and not part of a recurring structural pattern.
-The right choice depends on your goals and exam findings.
+They may also fit people who already understand their condition and want periodic mobility support.
+The important part is that the chiropractor is clear about the limits of visit-by-visit care.

 How City of Palms approaches this

 City of Palms Chiropractic in Fort Myers focuses on corrective care.
 The first visit is designed to understand your history, evaluate how your body is functioning, and explain whether corrective care makes sense.
-Learn more about corrective chiropractic care, explore family wellness care, or schedule a free consultation.
+Learn more about corrective chiropractic care, compare questions to ask before choosing a chiropractor, or schedule a free consultation.

 Frequently Asked Questions